airwolff/competitor-analysis-framework/Phase 1-Competitor Analysis Prompts V2.md

 **[PROMPT START]**

 Act as a meticulous **Researcher** tasked with information gathering.
-Create a foundational profile of **Bandcamp**.
+Create a foundational profile of **https://subvert.fm/**.
 Focus on information and developments from the last 2-3 years where applicable.
 Search thoroughly for each required point, prioritizing official company sources (website, press releases), reputable financial databases (e.g., Crunchbase, Pitchbook), and major news outlets.
 If information is definitively unavailable after searching these primary source types, explicitly state that for the specific point.
 Report only the factual findings based on your research.
 Do not include analysis or interpretation in this output.

 #### Required Information and Structure: